Museum InfoMedia Room

 The Building and Operations

-- The original museum, called the Detroit Museum of Art, was founded in 1885, and was located on Jefferson Avenue.
-In 1927 the museum moved to its current location on Woodward Avenue was re-named The Detroit Institute of Arts.
+- The original museum, called the Detroit Museum of Art, was founded in 1885, and was located on Jefferson Avenue near downtown.
+The name was changed to the Detroit Institute of Arts in 1919 and in 1927 the museum moved to its current location on Woodward Avenue.

 - Paul Philippe Cret designed the Woodward Avenue building in the Beaux Arts style.
 Cret wanted to recreate the aesthetics of European house museums, so each gallery was fashioned as the characteristic backdrop for the art displayed there.

-- A south wing was added to the Cret building in 1966, and a north wing in 1971.
-Gunnar Birkerts designed both wings in a contrasting modernist style.
+- A south wing was added to the Cret building in 1966 and a north wing in 1971.
+Gunnar Birkerts designed the wings in a contrasting modernist style.

 The Renovation and Reinstallation Project